tudurom/windowchef/man/waitron.1.md

 	previously focused window.
 See the `window_focus_last` command.

 * `apply_settings` <BOOL>:
-	If true, then some settings will be applied on all windows instead of newly created windows.
+	If true, some settings will be applied on all windows instead of newly created windows.
 	True by default.

 * `replay_click_on_focus` <BOOL>: